 People who have had major surgery or are suffering from moderate to severe pain may be prescribed Percocet by their physicians.
-If you are one of these people, you may be wondering, what are Percocets?
-Or maybe you know someone who is taking this medication.
+If you are one of these people, you may be wondering, what is Percocet?
+Alternatively, maybe you know someone who is taking this medication.
 Let’s take a closer look at this drug, its uses, side effects, and where to find a Percocet detox program in Florida.

 Percocet is a combination of medication that consists of oxycodone and acetaminophen.
 Oxycodone is a narcotic pain reliever, and acetaminophen is a non-opioid pain reliever.

 Oxycodone is categorized as a Schedule II narcotic pain reliever.
 The Drug Enforcement Agency (DEA) classifies oxycodone as a Schedule II drug because it has a high potential for abuse and addiction.
-Oxycodone is a semi-synthetic opioid, which means it is made from the opium plant as well as other manmade chemicals.
+Oxycodone is a semi-synthetic opioid, which means it is made from the opium plant as well as other human-made chemicals.

 How Do You Take Percocet?